 The statement did not mention any arrests taking place amid the police response.

-Sweetwater County Sheriff John Grossnickle criticized protesters’ actions, which allegedly involved attempts to “confront, follow, and harass” the off-duty ICE officers, he wrote in a Facebook post.
+Sweetwater County Sheriff John Grossnickle criticized protesters’ actions, which allegedly involved attempts to “confront, follow, and harass” the off-duty immigration officers, he wrote in a Facebook post.
 He also dispelled “claims about unlawful detentions, door-to-door immigration checks, and demands to show papers.”

 “I recognize these situations can be unsettling for communities and painful for families,” Grossnickle said.
 “Immigration enforcement is complex, and while strong emotions are understandable, conclusions should be grounded in verified information rather than assumptions or speculation.”